duanliangliang123/S2UNet/README.md

 python main_Tri.py
 Both scripts will run inference, output the overall PSNR and SSIM metrics, and save the restored images (with metrics text overlaid) to the results/RNH3K-he/S2UNet/ directory.

-3. Training (Upon Acceptance)
-Note: Full training datasets will be released upon acceptance.
-To train the models from scratch once the complete datasets are available, simply modify the Config class in either main_S2UNet.py or main_Tri.py to set mode = 'train' and run the script.
-The training pipeline supports Automatic Mixed Precision (AMP) and dynamic learning rate scheduling.